Young Kim: Elections

-2018
+2018 loss

 In 2017, Kim announced her candidacy for the Orange County Board of Supervisors, a nonpartisan office, in the 4th district, which includes Fullerton, Placentia, La Habra, and Brea, plus portions of Anaheim and Buena Park.
 In January 2018, immediately after Royce announced his retirement, Kim announced that she would instead enter the race to succeed Royce as the representative for California's 39th congressional district.
 Royce endorsed Kim the day after announcing his retirement.
 Kim received the most votes in the primary election among a field of 17 candidates, allowing her to advance to the general election along with the Democratic candidate Gil Cisneros.

 Polls showed a tight race throughout the campaign, and FiveThirtyEight called the race a toss-up.
 Early results on the night of the election showed Kim with a 52.5%-47.5% lead, but she ultimately lost to Cisneros, who received 51.6% of the vote to Kim's 48.4% after mail-in ballots were counted.
 As the ongoing ballot count showed Kim losing the race, she made allegations of voter fraud but provided no evidence.
 She conceded on November 18.

 2020

 In April 2019, Kim announced that she would run again to represent the 39th district.
-Immediately after her announcement, top party officials rallied behind her, including House Minority Leader Kevin McCarthy.
+Immediately after her announcement, top party officials rallied behind her, including House minority leader Kevin McCarthy.
 In the March 2020 jungle primary, Kim received 48.3% of the vote to Cisneros's 46.9%, and thus both advanced out of the primary to a rematch.

 Kim proved to be one of the top House fund-raising challengers across the nation, outraising Cisneros $6.16 million to $4.36 million.
 Unlike in the previous cycle, most election observers rated the race "Lean Democrat", with FiveThirtyEight predicting Kim had a 26% chance of winning.

 At the end of election night, Kim led by about 1,000 votes.
 As mail-in ballots were counted, her lead continued to grow, in contrast to the trend in the previous election.
 The Associated Press projected her as the winner on November 13.
 She won even as Democratic presidential nominee Joe Biden carried the district by 10 points.
 Kim, Michelle Steel and Marilyn Strickland became the first Korean-American women elected to Congress.